sqvanfleet/aggdiff_landau_particle_method_discg/README.md

 ```
 is the number of particles.

+- The porous medium example uses an additional parameter `m` which is the constant from the porous medium equation.

 - Landau equation examples have two additional parameters `gamma` and `C_gamma`, which are parameters representing the collision kernal
 $$a_{ij}(\boldsymbol{x})=C|\boldsymbol{x}|^{\gamma}(|\boldsymbol{x}|^2\delta_{ij}-x_ix_j)$$